constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 Notice that even though this is a injection of machine code, neither the machine code itself nor the design of the assembly language can possibly be directly responsible for introducting the homophone.
 Rather these homophones are caused by undefined behavior in C. At this point, I know that many will then sneer, "well then, don't do undefined behaviors in C", well, I do very much try hard not to, believe me!
 At the very least, undefined behavior is itself one of the primary causal factors, if not the singular primary causal factor, of this particular kind of homophone.

 On the other hand, the design of the assembly language does exert causal effects on the resulting vulnerability.
 Thus it is a causal factor of the injection vulnerability, even if it cannot possibly be the sole primary causal factor of the homophone that enables the injection.
-Not only is this true of the design of the assembly language, it is also true the implementation of the CPU that interprets the resulting machine code, the design of the C programming language,
+The situation is similar with respect to the implementation of the CPU that interprets the resulting machine code, and the design of the C programming language,

 Any one or all of these factors can dramaticatically change the severity of the vulnerability for the better or worse, and this intricacy is why the result of undefined behavior is practically impossible for most humans to predict.
-All of these factors are relevant to the nature of the vulnerability, even if only a few of them are relevant to the existence of a vulnerability.
+All of these factors are relevant to the nature of the vulnerability, even if only a few of them could possibly be a primary causal factor in the existence of a vulnerability.

 Thus, nearly anything can be implicated in an injection vulnerability, even if there must exist another causal factor.
 A recent high profile Minecraft security vulnerability was caused by an injection in Log4J's formatting function.
 Log formatting injections are uncommon, but far from unknown, and have created security bugs in more than one Intrusion Detection System.

 XKCD's "Little Bobby Tables" references SQL injection, though I disagree with the recommended solution.
 "Sanatizing inputs" suggests to me that you should examine the data to determine if it would be a homophone before you send it to the database, which is silly.
-Properly quoting data values to ensure they are correctly interpreted in their entirety and don't spill over into something else is a far better solution.
-It's far more robust to always properly quote values to avoid homophones, whether the quoting is achieved by substituting special characters with escape sequences as necessary, or by passing the data as a length-delimited string of bytes, or via other means.
-Any reasonable database access library supports this exact use case, and should make it the natural and easy and obvious thing to do.
+Properly quoting or framing data values to ensure they are correctly interpreted in their entirety and cannot spill over into something else is a far better solution.

+It's far more robust to prevent values from ever creating homophones, whether the quoting is achieved by substituting special characters with escape sequences as necessary, or by framing the message as a length-delimited string of bytes, or via other means.
+Any reasonable database access library supports this exact use case.
+Any good database access library makes this approach the natural and easy and obvious thing to do.

 Then there are JavaScript injections, CSS injections, HTML injections, HTTP injections, and much much more.
 Historically, phone phreaking relied a great deal on control tone injections.
 All of these vulnerabilities have a highly relevant homophone somewhere in the causal factors.
 And yet we've barely scratched security vulnerabilities, not all of which are injections.
 Yet there are plenty of ways that a communications system can break down, even outside the realm of security vulnerabilities.

 There are many engineers working on or with application-layer communications protocols, who aren't even aware that these concerns are very much entailed by their job responsibilities, tasks, and goals.

-Most of these engineers need to know little, if anything about Shannon's theory.
+Most of these application-layer engineers need to know little, if anything about Shannon's theory.
 They might need to understand how to use the modem correctly, they don't need to know exactly how it works.

-However, all abstractions are leaky, and it's pretty much always true that understanding certain things about the implementation often allows you to make use of it far more effectively than you could otherwise, even while staying within the confines of the abstraction.
+However, all abstractions are leaky, and it's pretty much always true that understanding certain things about the implementation allows you to make use of it far more effectively than you could otherwise, even while staying within the confines of the abstraction.

 For example, a really good application engineer might need to know about how their usage of network communications impacts the modem's power consumption, so they can implement their application in such a way that extends battery life.

-A really good systems-level communications engineer definitely needs to understand if the modem uses any error-correcting codes, and if so, how effective they are in catching data corruption and how those conditions are signalled.
-And let's be honest, a bit of additional sanity-checking built into the application layer adds a great deal of resilience to the overall system, even if your modem has excellent error detection and correction.
+A really good systems-level communications engineer might need to understand if the modem uses any error-correcting codes, and if so, how effective they are in catching data corruption and how those conditions are signalled.

+But let's be honest, a bit of additional sanity-checking built into the application layer adds a great deal of resilience to the overall system, even if your modem has excellent error detection and correction.

-A really good communications engineer should probably understand a high-level overview of the _queueing discipline_ that a modem uses to send and receive data.
+A really good communications engineer probably needs to understand a high-level overview of the _queueing discipline_ that a modem uses to send and receive data.
 Ethernet has a more complicated queuing discipline than say, RS-232 serial communications.

 WSPR is an example of an amateur radio protocol that imposes a highly unusual queueing discipline.
 It provides an ultra-low power, ultra-long range, many-to-one/one-to-many unidirectional beacons.

 There's a WSPR timeslot every two minutes, synced to UTC.
 During each timeslot you can either transmit or listen.
 If you spend the slot listening, you are likely to hear a lot of other people who are transmitting.
 If you spend it transmitting, you are likely to be heard by a lot of other people who are listening.
 You shouldn't be transmit more than a few beacons per hour.
 Although sending a beacon requires constantly transmitting a very low-power signal for nearly the full two minutes, the beacon itself contains only 50 bits for data, with no room in the message for arbitrary data.
 It is primarily intended to test and monitor the constantly changing propagation characteristics of the Earth's atmosphere.